 6. The balance between different kinds of investments

 6.1.
-The Trustee recognises the advantages of diversification between global equity markets in terms of reducing the risk that results from investment in any one particular market.
+The Trustee recognises the advantages of diversification across global equities, fixed income and cash in terms of reducing the risk that results from investment in any one particular market and asset class.

 7. Expected return on investments